leancloud/docs-en/views/push-guide.md

 #### Push Notifications with Device ID List

 You can also directly specify a list of devices as push targets.
-This may be faster than the query then push approach mentioned above.
+This may be faster than the query-then-push approach mentioned above.

 ```sh
 curl -X POST \